 There should also be interesting things happening not just at the front of the video but also along the sides.
 (Otherwise, why didn’t they just shoot in regular video?)

 Curious for more VR ProTips?

-Browse our blog, or we’d love it if you signed up for our newsletter!
+, or we’d love it if you signed up for our newsletter!
 We’ve always got new things cooking with what we love to do: make life better through games, VR & technology